TrustedHearth

 • State licensing is mandatory in many states and governs who can legally perform contractor work.
 Requirements vary widely — some states have specific chimney licensing, others fold it under general contractor or specialty trade licenses, and some have no chimney-specific requirements at all.

 Ideally, you want both: a CSIA-certified professional who also holds the appropriate state contractor license for your area.
-CSIA certification tells you they know what they are doing.
-State licensing tells you they are legally authorized to do it.
+CSIA certification demonstrates formal training in chimney safety standards.
+State licensing confirms they meet your state's legal requirements.

 What Certification Does Not Guarantee